BuriedinDreams/CullenWk1-Salary-Calulator/Notes.md

 - [x] Using the stored information, calculate monthly costs and append this to the to DOM. -[x] If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.
 <!-- All this above is involved with button -->

--[] Create a delete button that removes an employee from the DOM.
+-[x] Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.

 -[]